 Using a Diagram to Represent the Problem

-I draw 8 people.
-I divide an apple into 2 equal parts.
+I drew 8 people.
+I divided an apple into 2 equal parts.
 I now have 2 halves.
 I place 1 half under the first person and 1 half under the second person.
 So I need 1 apple for 2 people.
 I draw 1 apple half under each of the other 6 people.
 So, I see that there are 8 halves shared between 8 people.
 So the teacher needs 4 apples for 8 children.

-Source : adapted from En avant, les maths!, 1re, CM, Nombres, p.
+Source: adapted from En avant, les maths!, 1re, CM, Nombres, p.
 3.

 Activity 2: Solving Grouping Problems